larainezo/tp/docs/DeveloperGuide.md

 #### Implementation

-The delete free time mechanism is a version of the `addFreeTimeCommand`.
+The delete free time mechanism is a version of the `AddTimeCommand`.
 Instead of adding free time tags to the contact's freeTimeTags HashSet, the `DeleteTimeCommand` removes tags that match the requested tag from the current freeTimeTags hashset.

 Given below is an example usage scenario and how the delete free time mechanism behaves at each step.